TheFellow/ValueTypes/README.md

 }
 ```

-The `AsValues` extension method essentially let's you `Yield` a standalone sequence of values
+The `AsValues` extension method essentially lets you `Yield` a standalone sequence of values
 in lieu of having to write `Yield(Field1, Field2, ...)`

 Note that you can certainly mix and match these things together as needed: